 Is Your HOA Financial Problem Due to Fraud, Embezzlement, or Mismanagement?

 Fraud, embezzlement, and ineptitude can all happen in a homeowners association.
 These financial risks may even be amplified if you’re a self-managed community.
 As such, board members should always be on guard to protect the community from HOA financial problems.
-It’s important to look out for these 9 warning signs to ensure that your association’s money is always being handled honestly, professionally, and accurately.
+It’s important to look out for these 9 warning signs to ensure honest, professional, and accurate handling of your association’s money.
 To safeguard HOA finances, there should always be checks and balances in place.

 If you want to avoid HOA financial problems in the future, consider a professional management company like Clark Simon Miller.
 Give us a call today.